AdobeDocs/ffs-lightroom-API/src/pages/guides/apply-edits/index.md

 # Apply new lightroom edits

+Adjust values in the Lightroom Edit Panel programmatically.

 The Apply Edits endpoint allows you to programmatically control the same adjustments you would make manually in the Lightroom Edit Panel.
 This gives you fine-grained control over values like:

 - **Exposure controls**: Adjust overall brightness and tonal values.